Warboy1982/Saturn-Sync/README.md

 .ctb files are automatically transferred without user interaction.

-any additions, deletions or updates to .cbd files in the local folder will also happen on your printer's usb stick.
+any additions, deletions or updates to .ctb files in the local folder will also happen on your printer's usb stick.

 allows remote triggering of print jobs.